cyfe45/smart-contract-security-research/research/aerospace_approach.md

-# WWhat Smart Contracts Developers Can Adopt from Aerospace Software Security Practices
+# What Smart Contracts Developers Can Adopt from Aerospace Software Security Practices

 ## Introduction